nafeu/oavp/README.md

-# Audio Visualizer Starter
+# oavp | Open Audio Visualizers for Processing

-Starter code for an audio visualizer built with Java using the [processing](https://processing.org) library as well as the [Minim](https://github.com/ddf/Minim) library.
+A set of tools to help build interactive audio visualizers with [processing](https://processing.org), written in Java and also using the wonderful [Minim](https://github.com/ddf/Minim) library.

 # Installation / Usage